lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Rule does not describe the original packet format which must be known from the compressor/decompressor.
 The rule just describes the compression/decompression behavior for the header fields.
-In the rule, the description of the header field must be performed in the format packet order.
+In the rule, the description of the header field should be performed in the format packet order.

 The Rule also describes the compressed header fields which are transmitted regarding their position in the rule which is used for data serialization on the compressor side and data deserialization on the decompressor side.